 Try the Free Tool for Yourself

-The Playground we used is free for anyone to try, and it's all about discovering information like this on your own.
-It was built as a free tool based on Overmind's underlying graph tech & dependancy mapping and can be used on things like AWS & Terraform.
-No catch.
-Just a free way to learn a bit more about how websites work.
-Why not give it a try and see what secrets you can uncover on your favourite sites?
+Overmind's Explore is free for anyone to try, and it's all about discovering information like this on your own.
+It was built on Overmind's underlying graph tech & dependancy mapping and can be used on things like AWS & Terraform.

-We’d love to see what you uncover, share your playground links in our Discord community.
+We’d love to see what you uncover, share your own graphs in our Discord community.